QED0711/spiccato/README.md

 Some common uses for custom methods are:
 - Making a network request and then using the response as an input for a setter.
-- Accessing state values and then using them to perform an external action such as updating the DOM.
+- Accessing state values and then using them to perform an external action such as updating the DOM or some other external variable.

 ```
 const stateSchema = {isAdmin: false};